zbirdie3105/mid-term-assessment/README.md

 What is grid search doing when it's running?

+*Creating different models with various hyperparameters, looking for the best model*

 ### Q-14

 *5 PTS*

 If your linear regression model had a negative R-squared, what would be the simplest thing you could do to improve the model?

+*Predict the mean*

 ### Q-15